data-preservation-programs/singularity/docs/en/cli-reference/deal/schedule/create.md

    Boost Only

-   --http-header value, -H value [ --http-header value, -H value ]  Http headers to be passed with the request (i.e. key=value)
+   --http-header value, -H value [ --http-header value, -H value ]  HTTP headers to be passed with the request (i.e. key=value)
    --ipni                                                           Whether to announce the deal to IPNI (default: true) --url-template value, -u value                                   URL template with PIECE_CID placeholder for boost to fetch the CAR file, i.e. http://127.0.0.1/piece/{PIECE_CID}.car